What is included in the fee?

 Text us when you are in labor and again when baby arrives

 How should I handle the placenta?

 At a home birth, your midwife will likely double-bag your placenta and then place in your refrigerator until pick-up

 In a hospital or birth center, keep the placenta in your room and on ice in zip-closed bags and in your cooler.
 Let your nurses know that the placenta cannot be treated with chemicals

 How long until I get my pills?

-- In most cases your pills will be returned to you the following day, but we guarantee that you will have your completed capsules by day three postpartum
+In most cases your pills will be returned to you the following day, but we guarantee that you will have your completed capsules by day three postpartum

 Am I allowed to take my placenta?

 Your placenta is yours to take and do with as you wish

 There are no state regulations regarding placenta release in NJ, PA, or DE